 Do you have any unanswered questions about the Muddy Dog Trek?
 Then you've come to the right place!

-The registration fee goes towards the cost of putting on the event including venue hire, signage, maps, refreshments, first aid, vet cover and marketing.
-You will also receive a t-shirt, medal, bandana and rosette for you and your dog on the day.
+The registration fee goes towards the cost of putting on the event including venue hire, planning and marking the route, signage and maps, refreshments, first aid and vet cover, and marketing.
+You will also receive a t-shirt and medal, and bandana and rosette for your dog on the day.

-We ask that every human participant raises a minimum of £100 in sponsorship so that we can ensure as much money as possible goes towards helping our dogs and cats.
+We ask that every human participant raises a minimum of £150 (for the 10k distance) or £200 (for the 20k distance) in sponsorship so that we can ensure as much money as possible goes towards helping our dogs and cats.
 You will be given up to one month after the event to complete your fundraising, so you do not need to have raised the full amount by event day.
 We will be providing you with lots of fundraising advice in the lead up to the event and our dedicated team will be on-hand to support you with your fundraising.